criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

   </a>
 </div>
 <div align="center">

  <p>
-  **Neither fxml nor xml files are used in this project.
+  <br>Neither fxml nor xml files are used in this project.
 Manual design & implementation.
-Good practice to really understand what you actually are doing.**
+Good practice to really understand what you actually are doing<br/>
   <p/>
 </div>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>